 The holidays can be stressful for both clinicians and patients.

-The coming together in big groups to celebrate promotes connections with friends and family.
-These gatherings can also translate germs from one sick relative to 15 others, not to mention the foodborne illnesses from food sitting out unrefrigerated for far too long.
-These elements, and others, result in increased demand for acute care visits and doctors’ offices at times when the practices are short-staffed, with many providers away and reconnecting with their own families.
+Holiday gatherings can strengthen connections with friends and family, but they can also translate germs from one sick relative to 15 others, not to mention the foodborne illnesses from food sitting out unrefrigerated for far too long.
+These elements, and others, result in increased demand for both acute care and office visits at times when clinics are short-staffed, with many healthcare professionals on vacation to reconnect with their own families.

 In terms of counseling, we remind our patients (particularly those who are most medically complex and fragile) to try to stick to their usual regimens and schedules of activity, exercise, nutrition, sleep, and medication compliance.
 We urge them to avoid overindulgence and binging on all fronts.

-Here are two things to do to ensure that patients can be seen and served at this time of year:
+Top two things to do to ensure patients can be seen and served through the holidays:

-Clinicians covering the practice through the holidays are encouraged to:
+If you’re covering the practice through the holidays, try to: